dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
-To ignore all null value properties, set the <xref:System.Text.Json.JsonSerializerOptions.IgnoreNullValues> property to `true`, as shown in the following example:
+To ignore all null-value properties when serializing, set the <xref:System.Text.Json.JsonSerializerOptions.IgnoreNullValues> property to `true`, as shown in the following example:

 [!code-csharp[](snippets/system-text-json-how-to/csharp/SerializeExcludeNullValueProperties.cs?name=SnippetSerialize)]